UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 ### Funding and grants

-To associate a research project (with or without funding) to a [Dataset], use the [isOutputOf] property referencing an instance of [Project].
+To associate a research project (with or without funding) to a [Dataset], use the ([FRAPO]) [isOutputOf] property referencing an instance of [Project].
 This example shows a [Dataset] which has an [isOutputOf] property referencing a project which in turn has the the same [Organisation] referenced by [funder] and [publisher] properties.
+The [isOutputOf] property MAY also be used to associate a dataset with a publication.

 ```
 {